Common and Surprising Reasons a Parent Can Lose Custody of a Child

 It takes courage to stand up to a bully.

-A parent that has been physically abusive or cowardice enough to make knowingly false allegations of abuse should not have the same parenting time as a kind and loving parent.
+A parent who has been physically abusive or cowardly enough to make knowingly false allegations of abuse should not have the same parenting time as a kind and loving parent.

 This article focuses exclusively on what may happen in family court.
-We don't address dependency court (sometimes called children's court) or criminal law matters.
-We also don't write about parental rights termination cases.
+We don't address dependency court (sometimes called children's court) or criminal law matters, and we also don't write about parental rights termination cases.

 In family court, a judge may award joint or sole legal custody and joint or sole physical custody.